Vladimir V. Tchernavin: Background

 Tchernavin was born in 1887 in Tsarskoye Selo, near St. Petersburg, Russian Empire, into a noble family of modest means.
-After his father died in 1902 he took part as a collector-zoologist in expeditions to the Altai region with the Russian explorer Vasili Sapozhnikov.
-Later he became the leader in a series of scientific expeditions to the Altai Mountain and Sayanskii Mountain, Mongolia, the Tian Shan Mountains, the Amur River region, and the Ussuriysk region on the Siberian-Manchurian border and to Lapland.
+After his father died in 1902 he participated in expeditions to the Altai region with the Russian explorer Vasili Sapozhnikov in order to study the local fauna.
+Later he became the leader of a series of scientific expeditions to the Altai Mountain and Sayanskii Mountain, Mongolia, the Tian Shan Mountains, the Amur River region, and the Ussuriysk region on the Siberian-Manchurian border, and to Lapland.

-From 1912 to 1917, Tchernavin studied at St. Petersburg University but his studies were interrupted by the war.
-He was conscripted and served in the army, but was wounded and invalided out in 1915.
+From 1912 to 1917, Tchernavin studied at St. Petersburg University but his studies were interrupted by the First World War.
+He was conscripted and served in the army, but was wounded and medically discharged in 1915.
 He resumed his studies at the renamed Petrograd University, and graduated in 1916.

 Career

-Food shortages were very severe in Russian cities at this time, and Tchernavin took a lecturing post at the Petrograd Agronomical Institute in order to obtain the daily issue of milk from the Institute's herd to members of staff, for the baby.
+Food shortages were very severe in Russian cities at this time, and Tchernavin took a lecturing post at the Petrograd Agronomical Institute in order to obtain the daily issue of milk from the Institute's herd to members of staff, for his infant son.
 Here he completed a thesis and obtained an advanced degree.

-From 1923, he was Professor of Ichthyology at the Institute, and from 1926 he moved to Murmansk as Director of Production and Research Work of the Northern Fisheries Trust, the State-owned industry which had been set up to deal with the fishing sector in the region along the Arctic Ocean.
-He gave up the management of production in 1928, in order to concentrate on research work.
-His main academic research to this point had been study of skeletal development and re-development in salmon species, and its application to systematics and evolution: these publications were not available outside the USSR in his lifetime.
+From 1923, he was Professor of Ichthyology at the Institute, and from 1926 he moved to Murmansk as Director of Production and Research Work of the Northern Fisheries Trust, the State-owned industry, which had been set up to deal with the fishing sector in the region along the Arctic Ocean.
+He stepped down from his position in the management of production in 1928, in order to concentrate on research work.
+His main academic research to this point had been the study of skeletal development and re-development in salmon species, and its application to systematics and evolution: these publications were not available outside the USSR in his lifetime.

 His family remained in Leningrad (Saint-Petersburg), where Tatiana worked as curator in the Section of Applied Arts of the Hermitage.
 In 1930 some of his colleagues were arrested by the Soviet secret police, the Gosudarstvennoye Politicheskoye Upravlenie (State Political Directorate) or "GPU."
 He was also questioned by GPU officers.
 While on a visit to Moscow, 48 leading figures and intellectuals in charge of Russia's state food industry were convicted in show trials and executed for 'wrecking' activities.
 A number of the executed persons were personal friends and colleagues of Tchernavin.